 I decided to use the biggest hoop of my embroidery machine so I could make three pumpkin sides in one hooping.

-I used 2 types of water-soluble stabilizer in my hoop – on the bottom it was just a mesh water-soluble stabilizer and on the top – film water-soluble stabilizer.
+I used 2 types of water-soluble stabilizer in my hoop – on the bottom it was just a mesh water-soluble stabilizer and on the top – a film water-soluble stabilizer.
 The stabilizer should be hooped very tightly.

 Preparing the machine for embroidery